amendoza514/TuTube/README.md

 ### Likes

-• Likes/dislikes for video show and individual comment threads, update in real time
+• Likes/dislikes for video show and individual comment threads, with updates that generate in real time

 ## Future Updates